-Name Age Present Principal Occupation, Employment History and Expertis Thomas L. Saeli 54 Mr. Saeli has been a director since March 5, 2010.
-Mr. Saeli is currently the Chief Executive Officer of JRB Enterprises, Inc., a manufacturer of commercial and industrial roofing systems, having been appointed to that position in March 2011.
+Mr. Saeli has been a director since March 5, 2010.
+Since March 2011, Mr. Saeli has served as the Chief Executive Officer and, since October 2011, as a director of JRB Enterprises, Inc., a manufacturer of commercial and industrial roofing systems.
 Prior to that, Mr. Saeli was a business consultant to international corporate clients on matters involving business development strategies, consolidations, acquisitions and operations.
-He previously served as Chief Executive Officer and a member of the Board of Directors of Noble International, Ltd., an auto supplier of engineered laser-welded steel blanks and roll- formed products, from March 2006 to April 13, 2009 when he resigned those positions.
+He previously served as Chief Executive Officer and a member of the Board of Directors of Noble International, Ltd., an auto supplier of engineered laser-welded steel blanks and roll-formed products, from March 2006 to April 13, 2009 when he resigned those positions.
 Noble International, Ltd. filed for voluntary relief under Chapter 11 of the U.S. Bankruptcy Code in the U.S. Bankruptcy Court, Eastern District of Michigan on April 15, 2009.
 From 1998 through 2006, Mr. Saeli served as Vice President of Corporate Development for Lear Corporation, an automotive supplier of seating, electronics and interior products, where he also served as Vice President of Mergers and Acquisitions.
-Mr. Saeli also serves on the Boards of Directors of Advance Capital Management, a mutual fund, and Oakwood Hospital in Dearborn, Michigan.
-Mr. Saeli has been nominated for re-election to our Board of Directors because of his familiarity with the auto industry and his manufacturing, corporate development and finance experience.
-Mr. Saeli also qualifies as an audit Robert W. Shaw II committee financial expert.
-54 Mr. Shaw has been a director since June 8, 2010.
+Mr. Saeli also serves on the Boards of Directors of Advance Capital Management, a mutual fund, and The Oakwood Hospital System in Dearborn, Michigan.
+Mr. Saeli has been nominated for re-election to our Board of Directors because of his manufacturing, corporate development, mergers and acquisitions and finance experience.
+Mr. Saeli also qualifies as an audit committee financial expert.

+Robert W. Shaw II

+Mr. Shaw has been a director since June 8, 2010.
 Mr. Shaw is currently the President of Hornblower Yachts, Inc., the largest dining and excursion boat operator in the United States, with over 50 vessels serving California and New York with the Hornblower, Alcatraz and Statue Cruises brands.
 From 2007 to 2010, he was President of R.M.
 Thornton, Inc., a mechanical contracting company specializing in the Federal government and healthcare markets.
 Prior to that, from 1995 to 2006, Mr. Shaw was Chief Executive Officer and Managing Partner at Odyssey Cruises/Premier Yachts, Inc., a leading U.S. dining and excursion boat operator, where he successfully led the company through a sale process to private equity firm ICV Capital Partners.
 From 1989 to 1995, he served in Sodexho, S.A., one of the world's largest contract services providers, as both President and Chief Executive Officer of Spirit Cruises, Inc., and Division President of The Seiler Corporation.
 Mr. Shaw served in the US Marine Corps from 1978 to 1982 as an infantry Captain.
 Mr. Shaw has consulted or served on a number of boards of advisors of various non-public organizations and he has been nominated for re-election to our Board of Directors because of his management expertise and experience as an executive officer.